32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 30. Smart Supermarket Shopping

 Your budget can stretch further by shopping at supermarkets.
 Consider eating breakfast at your hotel or preparing it yourself, and pack picnic lunches for your day trips.
-This strategy allows you to save money for a more indulgent dinner, where you can savor the diverse flavors of Croatian cuisine.
+This strategy lets you save money for a more indulgent dinner where you can savor the diverse flavors of Croatian cuisine.

 31. Street Food and Bakeries